 Administrative and academic procedures for visiting students services provided by UM ways and possibilities to spend your free time at the UM and in Malta.

-Attendance to orientation session is compulsory and will provide you with the opportunity to ask questions that you might have.
+Attendance to the orientation session is compulsory and will provide you with the opportunity to ask questions that you might have.

 Download the orientation session documents: